Gardamuse/mispell/README.md

 ```

 # Development
-Build the project using `npm build`.
+Build the project using `npm run build`.
 When developing it is usually necessary to try things out for yourself, this is done in the devStart.js file.
 Run this file with `npm run devStart`.

 ## Resources
 The files `res/aspell.dat`, `res/birkbeck.dat` and `res/wikipedia.dat` contain common misspellings in the following format: Each correct word is preceded by a dollar sign and followed by its misspellings, each on one line, without duplicates.
 (A misspelling might appear more than once in the corpus, but only as a misspelling of different words.)
 Where the spelling or misspelling contained a space, this has been replaced by an underscore (a_lot, Christ_mas).
 While most of the misspellings are non-words, there are also some real-word errors, such as "omitted" for "admitted".
 For more information, see the [page they were downloaded from](https://www.dcs.bbk.ac.uk/~ROGER/corpora.html).